xivred/Blackjack/macros.md

 A macro that shows the rules of the game.

 > [!NOTE]
-> This macro is optional, you can modify it to your liking, some of these rules follow the Plugin's configuration.
+> This macro is optional, you can modify it to your liking, some of these rules follow the Plugin's configuration, you can find this information [here](https://github.com/xivred/Blackjack/tree/main#plugin-rules).
 >
 > You can modify the x2.5 Natural Blackjack multiplier in the Plugin Settings using `/rbjc`